-Mental Health Code Section 740; Administrative Rule 330.7009
+Mental Health Code Section 704; Administrative Rule 330.7009

 Your civil rights are protected even though you are receiving mental health services.
-You have the right to an education, the right to vote^{}, and the right not to be discriminated against because of: age, color, height, national origin, sex, religion, race, weight or due to a physical or mental disability.
+You have the right to an education, the right register and to vote^{}, and the right not to be discriminated against because of age, color, height, national origin, sex, religion, race, weight or due to a physical or mental disability.
+Michigan law prohibits discrimination: based on race, religion, color, national origin, age, sex, disability, genetic information, marital status, familial status, height, weight, and arrest record.